PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 change the back-end specific code, or be rewritten to use a back-end agnostic abstraction, often without breaking code.

-High level libraries are in general much easier and faster to develop, and does not require as much knowledge about library design, because the typical interface usually consists of global functions.

-This makes it easier to test the real world usage of the library at early stage of development, so library authors might start out with a high level library for a specific use case, then write a better abstraction with multiple high level libraries on top of it.

 Many people can work in parallel on different libraries without having to know about each other, which is very important in a larger community.

-A high level library does not need to use Piston-Current, so if somebody writes a high level library on top of a generic library, and need it to work in an environment with specific platform constraints, they can change the implementation entirely without breaking application code.

-A typical high level library consists mostly of global functions, which means it could be written in C or a scripting language.
-The concept does not apply only to Piston, but Piston-Current makes it such that any generic library using Piston-Current is easy to turn into a high level one.
-For example, if the Piston project develops a new library and you want a more convenient one for your games, you can write a high level library on top of it.
-Later, if you want to reimplement it in Lua, that is your choice.

-Because games tend to be very implementation specific and hard to combine, the prospect of high level libraries might make it easier to reuse bigger parts of one project in another.
-This is done without depending on a common Entity/Component system.

 ### Safety vs convenience